franceskoback/XRay_Fingerprints/Readme.md

 # Github page for XRay Fingerprints DeepLearning Model
+# Center for AI In Orthopedics Laboratory at Dartmouth
 ## Training a model to determine XRay Source

 ### Software Requirements: ###